pvigier/pvigier.github.io-jekyll/_posts/2019-07-08-entity-component-system-part2.md

 My last idea induces more changes in the design of the library.

-Instead that it is systems that manages their sets of entities, it would be the role of the entity manager.
+Instead that it is systems that manage their sets of entities, it would be the role of the entity manager.
 The advantage would be that if two systems are interested in the same set of components, we do not duplicate the subset of entities that satisfy these requirements.

 The systems would just declare their requirements to the entity manager.
 Then the entity manager will maintain all the different subsets of entities.
 Finally, the systems would request entities with a syntax like this one: